From the Cape of Good Hope to the Newfoundland islands,

 The war against Christmas is early this season—

 For God’s sake, let’s hope that the atheists win!

-I had recently linked to this one, so many have recently read it, but for the handful who get here by other means, I’m reposting.
 As most of us know (except, of course, the people who need to the most), the beginnings of Christmas in America (home of The War On Christmas, a wholly-owned subsidiary of Fox News) were not festive in the least.
 The Puritans had better, purer things to do on December 25th (for a couple of decades in the 1600’s, Boston even had a law prohibiting the celebration of Christmas!); a Christmas holiday as we know it did not begin until the 1800’s.
 Interestingly, celebrating Christmas (as opposed to observing it) spread with the notion of Santa, “The Night Before Christmas”, and commercial connections to stores and products, not with the story of the birth of god’s human sacrifice.